callstack/linaria/README.md

 }
 ```

+See [Configuration](/docs/CONFIGURATION.md) to customize how Linaria processes your files.

 ## Syntax

 Linaria can be used with any framework, with additional helpers for React.
 The basic syntax looks like this: